sarhankhan05/crowd-management-system/docs/user_guide.md

 The accuracy depends on several factors including camera quality, lighting conditions, and crowd density.
 Under optimal conditions, the system achieves approximately 90% accuracy.

 ### Can I use multiple cameras?
-Yes, the system supports multiple camera feeds.
-Use the "Change Camera Feed" button or the camera selector dropdown to switch between available cameras.
+The current implementation supports a single camera.
+Multiple camera support can be added by modifying the camera selection logic in `app.py`.

-### How often are alerts triggered?
+### How often are alerts updated?
-Alerts are evaluated in real-time with each frame.
-Audio alerts are rate-limited to prevent excessive noise.
+Alerts are evaluated in real-time with each frame processed by the detection system.

 ### Is my data stored securely?
 All data is stored locally on your device in an SQLite database.
 No data is transmitted to external servers.

+## API Endpoints

+For developers who want to integrate with the system programmatically:

+- `GET /` - Main web interface
+- `GET /start_camera` - Start camera feed
+- `GET /stop_camera` - Stop camera feed
+- `GET /video_feed` - Stream video feed
+- `GET /stats` - Get current detection statistics
+- `GET /history` - Get detection history
+- `GET /reset_database` - Reset detection database
+- `GET /export_data` - Export detection data to CSV

 ## Support